 - Expand your social circles – You can learn something from everyone.
 If you only hang out with people who are exactly like you, that’s all you ever learn.
 Expand your circle to include people who are drastically different from you, with different backgrounds, different ages, different career paths, different cultures.

 - Read constantly – No matter how much you read you will never tackle it all in your lifetime.
 But make an attempt to.
 Become a living sponge and absorb all of the knowledge the world has to offer.

 - Keep an open mind – Learn to see both sides of an argument.
 Engage in conversation with people you disagree with.
 This challenges you to think beyond your own world view.

 Once you begin to see the endless possibilities the aging brain is capable of, the more exciting creativity itself becomes.
+Creativity gets better with age.
 It’s like a book that’s never completely finished.